 On the Import a solution page, select Browse to locate the compressed (.zip or .cab) file that contains the solution you want to import.

 Information about the solution is displayed.
-By default, in the Advanced settings section, if SDK messages and flows exist in the solution, they will be imported.
-Clear the Enable SDK messages and flows included in the solution option if you want them to import in an inactive state.
+By default, in the Advanced settings section, if plugin steps (also known as SDK message processing steps) and flows exist in the solution, they'll be imported.
+Clear the Enable Plugin steps and flows included in the solution option if you want them to import in an inactive state.

-If your solution contains connection references, you’ll be prompted to select the connections you want.
-If a connection does not already exist, create a new one.
+If your solution contains connection references, you are prompted to select the connections you want.
+If a connection doesn't already exist, create a new one.
 Select Next.

-If your solution contains environment variables, you will be prompted to enter values.
-You will not see this screen if value(s) are already present in your solution or the target environment.
+If your solution contains environment variables, you'll be prompted to enter values.
+You won't see this screen if value(s) are already present in your solution or the target environment.